KellyLTran/Binge-Buddy/README.md

 # 🎬 Binge Buddy

-**Binge Buddy** is a database-driven C++ application designed for movie enthusiasts, providing tools to analyze and organize over 10,000 movie records sourced from the IMDB V4 API.
+**Binge Buddy** is a database-driven C++ application designed for movie enthusiasts, allowing users to filter movies by genre, rating, and release year, offering sorting options such as alphabetical order, highest to lowest ratings, earliest to latest release date, and vice versa.

 ---